kubecost/docs/azure-config.md

 ## Azure Billing Region, Offer Durable ID, and Currency

-Kubecost supports querying the Azure APIs for cost data based on the region, offer durable id, and currency you have configured in your Microsoft billing agreement.
+Kubecost supports querying the Azure APIs for cost data based on the region, offer durable id, and currency defined in your Microsoft Azure offer.

 Those properties are configured with the following helm values: